mirokanzashi/Practice/Readme.md

-# gitPractice
+# Practice
-Just a practicing history of github
+Just a practicing history